mrj001/TestRNG/References/ErrataInRefA.md

 I used 4 references (listed below) to conclude that this was an error.
 Maurer's original paper shows a formula for &sigma; which is very similar to that in this section of the NIST reference.
 References 2 & 3 both use the same formula as NIST.
-It is presumed to be a more accurate approximation arrived at after the original Maurer paper.
+It is presumed to be a more accurate approximation arrived at after the publication of the original Maurer paper.

 Python implementions (#2 & #3 below) both use the formula for &sigma; in calculating the test statistic.
 The python implemention (#4 below) uses the variance from the table directly in the formula as in this NIST section.